SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 Moreover, when an active interception device is in place, attackers can extend their capabilities to traffic filtering.
 They might selectively delete or alter logs and metrics to erase traces of their intrusion or fabricate system performance data, thus obscuring the true nature of their activities.
-For instance.

 ### Preliminary considerations